A lot or a little?

 What parents need to know

-Parents need to know that this comic book-based, made-for-TV animated movie delivers a big dose of the supernatural.
+Parents need to know that Hellboy: Sword of Storms is acomic book-based, made-for-TV animated movie that delivers a big dose of the supernatural.
 There are plenty of ghosts, spirits, and demons, and one significant episode in which a character is possessed, which could be scary for young children.

 What's the story?